upstream-se/guidebook-draft/docs/meta/structural-governance/content-model/index.md

 However, a specialized page type must not:

 - Remove mandatory sections required by its base type.
-- Alter the placement of the descriptor callout.
+- Alter the placement or form of the descriptor callout.
 - Modify the structural meaning of the “Where to go next” section.
 - Violate the directory-per-node convention.